A Call For Change

 No, she really did.
 She wanted to get rid of it.

-I mean, because it was the closest thing I could be to Batman, so that's funny, Commissioner Gordon.
-That's what I'm going to be.
+Well, I wanted to be a cop at first.
+I mean, because it was the closest thing I could be to Batman, so that's funny.

-well, because people do fucked up things to cops.
+People do fucked up things to cops.

 Oh, yeah, yeah, yeah.
 Okay.

 Obviously, yeah, yeah, yeah.
 I'm like, yeah,

-But then when I found out how much math you need to know to be a veterinarian, I was like, fuck that shit because I suck at math.
+But then, when I found out how much math you need to know to be a veterinarian, I was like, fuck that shit because I suck at math.
 Dude, I'm horrible at math.

 But yeah, I would have loved that.